conda-forge/esmf-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: The Earth System Modeling Framework (ESMF) is software for building and coupling weather, climate, and related models.
+Summary: The Earth System Modeling Framework (ESMF) is software for building and coupling weather, climate, and related models.'